 swapon: /swapfile: insecure permissions 0644, 0600 suggested.

-It will still activate with that warning, but fix the permissions anyway:
+It will still activate with that warning, but fix the permissions anyway with sudo chmod 600 /swapfile — a world-readable swap file exposes process memory to other users on a multi-user system.

 sudo swapon /swapfile